Google Drive vs Google Photos: What Are the Differences? [Answered]

 - Click "Upload," and your selected photos will be imported into Google Photos.

 Want to know more about this topic?
-Please get into the page to learn how to move photos from Google Drive to Google Photos differently.
+Please get into the page to learn how to copy photos from Google Drive to Google Photos differently.

 Q2: How to move images from Google Photos to Google Drive?